Ofish-Ofish/YouStorage/README.md

 ## Project Explanation

-YouStorage converts text files into video files by encoding the text into binary and then representing that binary data as colored pixels in images.
-These images are then compiled into a video.
-The process significantly increases the file size, potentially by up to 40000%.
-The project also supports converting videos back into text files by decoding the binary data from the video frames. additonally the project supports downloading videos from youtube for test purposes.
+YouStorage has three main functionalities: converting text files into video files, converting video files into text files, and downloading videos from YouTube.

+- **Text to Video**: The text file is encoded into binary using Huffman coding.
+The binary data is then converted into colored pixels (red, green, blue, and black) and compiled into images.
+A break image separates the text from the reverse mapping of the encoding, which is also stored as an image.
+All images are compiled into a video file.
+This process can increase the file size by up to 19000%.

+- **Video to Text**: The video is read frame by frame, extracting binary data from the pixel colors.
+The binary data is decoded using the reverse mapping to reconstruct the original text file.

+- **YouTube Video Download**: Videos are downloaded using the `yt-dlp` library and can be converted into text files using the same process as converting a video file into a text file.

 ## Dependencies